 Stage 4 – Clothing as a Liveryman

-The Livery Freeman forwards to the Clerk evidence of their admittance to the Freedom of the City of London, on receipt of which the Clerk will expect the Freeman to attend the next Livery Court meeting to be ‘clothed’ as a Liveryman.
+Once the Freedom of the City of London is obtained, the Freeman forwards to the Clerk of the Worshipful Company of Coachmakers and Coach Harness Makers evidence of their admittance to the Freedom of the City of London.
+On receipt of this, the Clerk will invite the Freeman to attend the next Court meeting to be ‘clothed’ as a Liveryman and receive the full privileges of a Liveryman of the Worshipful Company of Coachmakers and Harness Makers.
 Freemen becoming Liverymen at this Court meeting may bring a guest to witness this oath-taking ceremony, and as many guests as desired to the dinner.
-On this, and subsequent occasions, the Liveryman may bring guests to dinners, which must be privately funded.
+On this, and subsequent occasions, the Liveryman may bring guests to dinners at their expense

 Note 1